JasonJWilliamsNY/cyverse-reproducbility-tutorial/step4.rst

             "--circos "
             "{params.container_input}"

-2. In the snakemake folder you can run this job
+2. In the snakemake folder you can run this job (warning, even using only one SRA input, this can take an hour or more to complete).

    .. code-block:: language